BLUE HORIZON, BOOK 2

 “About twenty minutes,” Pockets replied.
 “What did you find?”

 Suddenly the lights in sickbay fluttered back on, as did those in the hallway.
-Computer systems yawned back to life, running system diagnostics and recoveries.
+Computer systems booted back to life, running system diagnostics and recoveries.

 “This is a good sign,” Durant commented.